-Most Daoist temples abound with colourful images of dragons and the Feng-Huang.
-In the third picture from above, traditional paper lanterns (dealt with below) are seen in the foreground.
+Most Daoist temples abound with colourful images of dragons.
+In the bottom picture, traditional paper lanterns (dealt with below) are seen in the foreground.
 (Photos copyright © by Kaj Halberg)

 As the virtues of the dragon and the Feng-Huang complement one another, they are often depicted together in Daoist temples.
 (Photo copyright © by Kaj Halberg)

 Although neither the lion nor the tiger have ever lived in Taiwan, they occur abundantly in Daoist temples in the form of mythological creatures, often as protectors.
-They also often occur on Daoist graves, several examples of which may be seen on the pages In praise of the colour yellow, and Culture: Graves.
+They also often occur on Daoist graves, several examples of which may be seen on the pages Culture: Graves, and In praise of the colour yellow.

 This rather gaudy sculpture depicts a lion, which guards the entrance to a temple on Lion’s Head Mountain.
 (Photo copyright © by Kaj Halberg)

 Ancient carvings, depicting lions, in the Shueisian Temple (built in 1780 and restored in 1812), Xingang (top), and in the Gong Fan Temple, Mailiao.
 (Photos copyright © by Kaj Halberg)